-The Public Involvement Managers from the Miami-Dade, Broward, and Palm Beach MPOs, and FDOT Districts 4 and 6 meet on an as-needed basis and work together to share ideas and create strategies to reach out to the South Florida general public.
-The goal of this group is to develop a unified approach to outreach and develop effective strategies that can be implemented in each TPO's respective district.
+Public Involvement staff from the Miami-Dade TPO, Broward MPO, Palm Beach TPA, and FDOT Districts 4 and 6 meet on an as-needed basis, and work together to share ideas and create strategies to reach out to the South Florida general public.
+The goal of this group is to develop a unified approach to outreach and develop effective strategies that can be implemented in each MPO's respective county.

-III.
-OPPORTUNITIES FOR THE GENERAL PUBLIC TO GET INVOLVED
+V. OPPORTUNITIES FOR THE GENERAL PUBLIC TO GET INVOLVED

-By 2010 Miami-Dade County's population was approximately 2.496 million (Census, 2010).
-This number is expected to exceed three million residents by 2035 (LRTP, 2009).
-The County's large size, rapid growth rate, and changing cultural dynamics must be considered when choosing the most appropriate outreach strategies to keep the general public involved in and aware of the planning process.
+Miami-Dade County's large size, rapid growth rate, and evolving cultural dynamics must be considered when choosing the most appropriate outreach strategies to keep the general public involved in and aware of the transportation planning process.